Signature Verification

 How it works

-- Formtorch signs the raw request body using HMAC-SHA256 with your webhook secret
+- It signs the raw JSON string with HMAC-SHA256 using your signing secret

 Verification examples